March 21

 Marianne Woolf

-When I first listened to Lamb of God, I had to stop and put all things aside so I could truly take in the powerful music and message.
-I felt a deep connection with Mary and Martha and with Peter and John and how they all must have felt as their faith was tested and strengthened.
-I can only imagine how glorious and personal it must have been when Christ appeared to Mary Magdalene and Thomas.
-The music in this magnificent work is truly inspiring and has strengthened my conviction of who Jesus Christ is and how His life and ministry are a message of love and hope.
+The first time I listened to Lamb of God, I found myself stopping everything so I could fully absorb its powerful music and message.
+I felt a deep connection to Mary and Martha, to Peter and John, and to the very human way their faith was tested—and ultimately strengthened.
+I imagine how sacred and personal it must have been when the risen Christ appeared to Mary Magdalene and to Thomas.
+This magnificent work has deepened my conviction of who Jesus Christ is and reaffirmed that His life and ministry are a message of enduring love and hope.

-It has been an incredible experience preparing and creating this beautiful oratorio.
-My desire is that each of us may come to know Christ and know that “Here is Hope!”
+It has been a sacred privilege to help prepare for this work.
+My prayer is that each of us will come to know Christ more deeply and feel assured that truly, “Here is Hope.”

 — Marianne Woolf, WMCA Conductor